 It is important to emphasize the continuing action implied in becoming.
 In the University you will continue the learning and the learning-how-to-learn that have been a part of your life since you were born.
-The setting will be different; the place will be different.
-You will need to adjust to the new setting and the new pace, but you will need to use the ability, the achievements, the skills, and the attitudes that you bring with you to acquire new skills, attitudes, and achievements, and to draw more intensively on your innate ability than you have in the past.
+The setting will be different.
+The pace will be different.
+You will need to adjust to the new setting and the new pace.
+You will also need to acquire new skills, attitudes and achievements, along with those you already have, and to draw more intensively on your innate ability than you have in the past.